ahadjixenofontos/pres-data-intersections/PITCHME.md

 There are currently **130,838** packages on PyPI, <br>the Python Package Index.
 Anyone can use them.

 Note:
 One positive consequence is that data is accessible to absolutely anybody, there are lots of open data (whether or not they are of good quality is a different question), there are lots of online courses for teaching yourself programming and statistics, two of the most basic tools of data analysis.
 The costs associated with computing have dropped, as the infrastructure gets better.
-Lots of open source libraries have been developed that implement algorithms that used to be inaccessible.
+Lots of open source libraries have been developed that implement algorithms that used to be inaccessible or at the very least much more difficult to implement yourself.
 A few years ago, what I thought was clearly the best choice for making publication quality figures was ggplot2, an R package, but now I can no longer say that as a plethora of graphing packages have become available for lots of different environments.
 This is great!
+I don't mind losing my heroes if it means that I now have a lot more alternatives!
 The data/technological revolution is upon us.
-It's cheap, the tools are accessible, and there is a lot of raw material.
+Doing data science is cheap, the tools are accessible, and there is a lot of raw material.

 +++

 @title[Negative impact]

 <font color="#008080">Negative: </font> <br>
-Potential for developing a false sense of security
+Potential to develop a false sense of security.

 Note:
-One negative consequence of the popularity of data science is that we now have a responsibility to at least try to convey not only the code you need to write to analyze data, but also concepts that are perhaps more abstract but very, very important concepts.
+One negative consequence of the popularity of data science is that we now have a responsibility to at least try to convey not only how to code your way through a data analysis, but also concepts that are perhaps more abstract but very, very important.

 Again, who you are shows up.
 If you are a computer scientist looking for applications of the algorithm that you developed or refined, you could end up applying your algorithm to a problem that on the surface looks like a suitable problem for your algorithm, but in fact may not be.
 This happens more often than you might expect.